Windscreen FAQ – Ultimate Guide Australia

 There are DIY windscreen repair kits available to purchase online and in stores.
 However, they are not a cheap option and the results are often average.

-Furthermore, a windscreen cannot be repaired by dripping super glue or nail polish on the damage.
-Despite the DIY community making such claims.
+Furthermore, a windscreen cannot be repaired by dripping super glue or nail polish on the damage, despite the DIY community making such claims.
 A professional windscreen repair is not expensive and can save you the cost of a replacement.
+In our opinion you would be better served having a professional windscreen repair rather than using a DIY kit.